82% of the population speak English.

 Lunch from a cheap café or food truck can be between $5 and $9, whilst dinner in a restaurant would be nearer $25 to $60 per person.

-Taxis are expensive in the States, with most city cabs running on meters.
+Taxis are expensive in the U.S. with most city cabs running on meters.
 Budget travellers should use cheaper buses or subway transport.

 Travel on buses and subways will cost between $2 to $3.
 Car hire is available from $30 a day and we have campervans from $40!

-Dorm beds in hostels cost between $25 and $40.
+Dorm beds in hostels cost between $25 and $40 per night.
 Budget motels would be around $60 to $80 for a double.

 Last summer, STA Travel and Visit The USA sent three super talented filmmakers to three different regions of the USA.
 Check out Texas, New York State and the Pacific Northwest below and get inspired for your next American adventure!